HamedFathi/hamedfathi/source/_posts/the-dotnet-world-csharp-source-generator.md

 If you want to start Visual Studio as Administrator you can do the following:

-* right-click on your VS task bar shortcut
+* Right-click on your VS task bar shortcut
-* right-click on your VS product and select Properties
+* Right-click on your VS product and select Properties
-* from Properties window select Advanced…
+* From Properties window select Advanced…
-* from Advanced Properties check on Run as Administrator option
+* From Advanced Properties check on Run as Administrator option
 * select Ok in Advanced Properties window, Apply and then Ok on VS 2019 Properties.

 ![](/images/the-dotnet-world-csharp-source-generator/vs1.png)